Greenzo: Plot

 Don Geiss, the chairman of General Electric (GE), challenges Jack and his rivals to come up with an idea to make money "from this environmentalism trend."
 This leads to him casting an actor called Jared to play Greenzo, NBC's environmental mascot.
 Initially, Greenzo is a success, making a well received appearance on The Today Show with Meredith Vieira.
 Eventually, he becomes more and more self-absorbed and starts insulting the TGS staff and criticizing the staff's environmentally unfriendly habits.
-This is until he conducts a second interview, when he begins ranting negatively about "big companies and their two-faced, fat cat executives," referring to GE and Jack.
+This is until he conducts a second interview, when he begins ranting negatively about "big companies and their two-faced, fat-cat executives," referring to GE and Jack.
 Angered, Jack fires Jared and tries tricking Al Gore into replacing him to no avail.
-Also, a drunken Greenzo shows up and tries to continue only to mess things up even more.
-When a large globe ignites, Liz says "The Earth is broken.
-We need another."
+Also, a drunken Greenzo shows up and tries to continue, only to cause a giant globe to hit a stage light and catch on fire.
+Liz cries out, "Okay, this Earth is ruined.
+We need a new one."

 Meanwhile, Kenneth is planning a party.
-Knowing this, Liz recounts past parties of Kenneth's to Tracy, telling him that she was the only other person who attended those parties.
+Knowing this, Liz recounts past parties of Kenneth's to Tracy, telling him that she was the only other person who attended those parties because of how cornball they are (the first one had Liz forced to listen to Kenneth play the organ, the second one had Kenneth and Liz tap dancing, and the third was a Halloween party where Liz dressed up as Harry Potter while Kenneth was dressed up as Austin Powers, with Tracy Jordan's hit Halloween novelty song "Werewolf Bar Mitzvah" playing in the background).
 Feeling pity for Kenneth, Tracy tells the biggest gossips on TGS with Tracy Jordan, Grizz and Dot Com (Grizz Chapman and Kevin Brown), that T.I. will be attending.
 They persuade other people to attend by telling various other lies.
-The resulting party is so outrageous that Kenneth decides never to throw a party again.
+Liz tries to get Tracy to stop it, but fails.
+The next day, Jack holds a meeting about the chaos that happened.
+Kenneth reprimands everyone about their debauched behavior and announces that he's never throwing another party at his apartment again.

 When Liz finds another woman's lipstick in her apartment, she and Jenna begin to suspect that Pete, who is separated from his wife, is having an affair.
 Liz later discovers, much to her horror, that Pete is having an "affair" with his own wife, Paula Hornberger (Paula Pell), in Liz's apartment, due to Paula getting turned on by the "sneaking around".
 Later, Pete asks if he can still stay with Liz because for the first time, they have been able to date.